 In this work, we introduce the task of modeling \textit{empathic similarity}, which we define as people's perceived similarity and resonance to others' experiences.
 For example, in Figure \ref{examples}, empathic similarity aims to capture that Narrator A, who feels lonely in their small town, is likely to empathize with Narrator B, who is feeling isolated at their new job.
 Crucially, empathic similarity differs from traditional notions of textual similarity that have been the main focus of NLP work \cite[e.g., semantic similarity;][]{reimers_sentence-bert_2019}; Narrator A will likely not empathize with Narrator C, despite both stories having higher semantic similarity.

-We draw on existing studies of empathy from social psychology and narratology to operationalize empathic similarity around alignment in three features of a personal story (highlighted in Figure \ref{examples}): its \textit{main event}, its \textit{emotional reaction}, and its overall \textit{moral or story takeaway} \cite{hodges_giving_2010, morelli_empathy_2017, krebs_empathy_1975, wondra_appraisal_2015, bal_how_2013, walker_explaining_2017, labov_narrative_1997}.
+We operationalize empathic similarity around alignment in three features of a personal story (highlighted in Figure \ref{examples}): its \textit{main event}, its \textit{emotional reaction}, and its overall \textit{moral or story takeaway} \cite{hodges_giving_2010, morelli_empathy_2017, krebs_empathy_1975, wondra_appraisal_2015, bal_how_2013, walker_explaining_2017, labov_narrative_1997}, as motivated by social psychology and narratology literature.
 From our definition, empathic similarity arises from the interplay of the main events, emotions, and morals in story, where some components or all components must be similar in order for two narrators to resonate with one another.
 For example, Narrator A and B both experience loneliness, even though their actual situations are different (living in a small town versus working at a company).
-To enable machines to model empathic similarity, we introduce \textsc{EmpathicStories}, a corpus of 1,500 personal stories, with crowdsourced annontations of the free-text summaries of the main event, emotion, and moral of the stories, as well as an empathic similarity score between 2,000 pairs of stories.
+To enable machines to model empathic similarity, we introduce \textsc{EmpathicStories},\footnote{We publicly release our dataset, annotation procedure, model, and user study at \url{https://github.com/mitmedialab/empathic-stories}} a corpus of 1,500 personal stories, with crowdsourced annontations of the free-text summaries of the main event, emotion, and moral of the stories, as well as an empathic similarity score between 2,000 pairs of stories.